hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

 What issues will you address by cleaning the data?

-1.Missing Data: One of the most common issues in datasets is missing data.
-This can occur due to various reasons such as data entry errors, system failures, or incomplete data collection.
+- Missing Data: One of the most common issues in datasets is missing data.
+This can occur due to various reasons such as data entry errors or incomplete data collection.
 Cleaning the data involves identifying missing values and deciding how to handle them.
-You may choose to remove rows with missing values
+I am going to choose to remove rows with null values or set them to 0.
-2. Duplicates occur when there are multiple identical or very similar entries in the dataset.
-Inconsistent data entries can arise due to data entry errors, variations in data sources, or different data collection methods.
+- Duplicates occur when there are multiple identical or very similar entries in the dataset.
+Inconsistent data entries can arise due to data entry errors and variations in data sources.
+Below I will delete or drop columms that have no signifance or are redundant.
-3. Data Type Conversion: In datasets, you may encounter data that is stored in the wrong data type.
+- Data Type Conversion: In datasets, I have encountered data that is stored in the wrong data type.
 For example, numeric values may be stored as text or dates may be stored as strings.
+I will address that below.
+- Adding a different table to do all of cleaning on and calling them "tablename"_clean.
+Before that I used the name, "tablename"_backup.
+This is to ensure that In don't lose any of the original data incase I make errors that are irreversible.
+- Better Readability: Renaming columns to more descriptive and meaningful names.